reactific/RxMongo/README.md

 BSONArray as well.
 RxMongo makes a distinction between these two by having both BSONObject and BSONArray derive from BSONDocument.
 BSONDocuments are, essentially, a `Map[String,BSONValue]`.
 BSONObjects can be constructed quite simply, however, since their constructor accepts a `Map[String,Any]` and does the corresponding translations from Any to BSONValue.
 This works for most typical data types.
-Where you need a specialized translator, you can write a BSONCodec (see below).
+Where you need a specialized translator, you can write a Codec (see below).

 ```scala